“But what about you?”

 Or the evangelist on the telly

-You didn’t ask me what any of those people or artefacts had to say
+You didn’t ask me what any of those people or artefacts had

 You asked me